Things to Do in Basseterre in December

 Best Activities in December

-Southeast Peninsula Coastal Hiking
+Southeast Peninsula Beach Exploration

 Catamaran Sailing to Nevis

-St. Kitts Scenic Railway Journey
+St. Kitts Scenic Railway Experience

 December Events & Festivals

-Christmas Village at Port Zante
+Christmas Market at Port Zante